Commander-lol/bark/README.md

 # Bark
 A modern blogging platform

 Bark aims to provide a simple to set up blogging experience, with a lot of extensibility for those that need it.
-Out of the box caching, email sending, file management, theming and more with options for local or cloud solutions for those services.
+Out of the box caching, emails, file management, theming and more with options for local or cloud solutions for those services.

 ## Installation